Maxim-Mazurok/mobline-ui/README.md

 - [ ] Reconnect to WS on disconnect
 - [ ] Don't send request to get followers when no competitor is selected
 - [ ] Don't reload competitors when navigation to dashboard, instead, show current and sync them on the background
-- [ ] Create pagination for followers explorer
+- [ ] Create pagination for Follower insights
 - [ ] Fix customerId:null in wsSubscribe when connecting right after auth on fresh new session

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).